 A physician may prescribe medication to:

-• Ease pain: A physician may prescribe non-steroidal anti-inflammatory drugs for pain relief for kidney stones treatment such as ibuprofen, for healthy adults with no medical history.
+• Ease pain: A physician may prescribe non-steroidal anti-inflammatory drugs for pain relief as part of your treatment for kidney stones, such as ibuprofen, for healthy adults with no medical history.

 • Manage nausea or vomiting: Nausea or vomiting are symptoms which can be treated with medicines.
 Although anti-nausea medication may be avoided by consuming copious amounts of water throughout the day.